dtyryshkin7/codetober-first/README.md

    - Applying Changes: Practice using Terraform commands to apply your configurations and provision resources.

 By the end of this workshop, you will have a solid understanding of collaborative coding workflows on GitHub, as well as practical experience in using Terraform to manage cloud infrastructure on Azure.
-You'll leave with the confidence to contribute to projects, manage code collaboratively, and automate cloud resource provisioning.
+You'll leave with the confidence to contribute to projects, manage code collaboratively, and automate resource provisioning.

 ## Challenges
 - Challenge 1: **[Get onboard, the spaceship is taking off!](Challenges/Challenge-01.md)**